bomonike/bomonike.github.io/anthropic-certs.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=vDVSGVpB2vc" title="Viewed 25-03-25">"How to Build Claude Agent Teams Better Than 99% of People"</a> by Nate Herk - AI Automation of <a target="_blank" href="https://www.skool.com/ai-automation-society-plus/about" title="Viewed 25-03-25">$99/mo AI Automation Society Plus</a>
    * <a target="_blank" href="https://www.youtube.com/watch?v=wXQGd-Yg8Ac">"Claude's Biggest Update Just Dropped...
 (Computer Use)"</a> by Brock Mesarich | AI for Non Techies to pitch <a target="_blank" href="https://www.skool.com/aifornontechies1/about">$47/mo AI for Non-Technies</a>: "Dispatch" from your phone.
    <br /><br />

+## Features Glossary

+* <strong>Memory system</strong>: CLAUDE.md files that provide persistent context across sessions.
+Slash commands: Powerful slash commands to control its behavior, and you can write custom slash commands.

+* <strong>Subagents</strong>: Create specialized subagents for different tasks with their own context window.

+* <strong>Skills</strong>: Reusable skills that can be invoked automatically by Claude or subagents.

+* <strong>MCP Suppor</strong>t: Extend it with any MCP tool to access APIs, databases and other external systems.

+* <strong>GitHub Integratio</strong>n: Deep integration with GitHub for PR reviews, issue management and even CI/CD.

+* <strong>Hooks</strong>: Activate agentic workflows automatically triggered by events

+* <strong>Plugins</strong>: Bundle hooks, slash commands and skills into plugins you can share with other people

+* <strong>Claude Agent SDK</strong>: Build agentic AI systems beyond coding assistance

 ## Pricing Subscriptiions